ph142-ucb/sp20/syllabus.md

 Unless you have a conflict in a particular week and have discussed a switch with your GSI, you must attend the section in which you are registered as the lab rooms are small and cannot accommodate switching.

+### Reading Materials

+The course textbook is [The Practice of Statistics in the Life Sciences](https://www.amazon.com/Practice-Statistics-Sciences-Brigitte-Baldi/dp/1319013376) by Brigitte Baldi and David S. Moore.
+The 4th edition is the latest one, but previous editions are fine.
+The course textbook is on reserve for two-hour time intervals at the Biosciences, Natural Resources, and Public Health Library (2101 Valley Life Sciences Building).
+It is up to you if you decide to purchase the textbook.
+We rely on it more during Part II and III of the course than we do in Part I.

 ## Assignments

 There will be weekly assignments to help you understand and practice the material, in the form of homework assignments and lab exercises.
 There will also be one group project.